 Do I really need identity-protection software?

 For most users, the practical baseline is free credit freezes at all three bureaus (free at experian.com, transunion.com, equifax.com) plus a password manager.
-Paid identity protection adds early detection and insurance, which has value but is not strictly necessary.
+Paid identity protection adds early detection, insurance, and restoration support, which has value but is not strictly necessary.

-What is the difference between credit freeze and credit monitoring?
+What is the difference between a credit freeze and credit monitoring?

 Is the $1M insurance real?

 Yes, but read the fine print.
 The reimbursement covers documented losses including legal fees and lost wages, but typical recovery costs from identity theft are usually under $1,000.
-The insurance is more reassurance than likely payout for most users.
+The insurance is more reassurance than likely payout for most users; for higher-stakes profiles the $3M cap on LifeLock Ultimate Plus or IDShield is the better fit.

 How do data brokers get my data?